Codecademy/docs/content/pandas/concepts/dataframe/terms/loc/loc.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `.loc` property of the [`DataFrame`](https://www.codecademy.com/resources/docs/pandas/dataframe) object allows the return of specified rows and/or columns from that `DataFrame`.
-It can do so using a label or labe(s), or a boolean array of the same size as the axis being filtered.
+It can do so using a label or label(s), or a boolean array of the same size as the axis being filtered.

 ## Syntax